 Did you know that your financial advisor can win free tickets to the super bowl by selling you an annuity?
-The law firm of Meyer Wilson has been helping investors who have claims against their financial advisors for fraud or other misconducts for the last 15 years.
+The law firm of Meyer Wilson has been helping investors who have claims against their financial advisors for fraud or other misconducts for over 20 years.
 One of the situations we see time and time again is the fraudulent and inappropriate sales of annuities.
 Most sales pitches of annuities share the same common thread.
 Investors are promised “guaranteed” income for life and told that annuities should be a part of every investor’s portfolio.
 To investors that sounds great.

 More than $235 billion dollars’ worth of annuities were sold to customers in the United States in a recent 12-month period.
 In reality, annuity contracts are often riddled with confusing terms and conditions, high annual fees, and hefty surrender charges.
 In most of the cases we have handled, the broker does not even understand the complexities of the product being sold and usually has not even read the actual annuity contract before offering to his or her clients.